TatianaTylosky/mentor-material/mentor-field-guide.md

 You know how people say they “hit a wall” when learning something new?
 Scaffolding is building steps so anyone can safely climb over any wall of knowledge.

 Some things Thinkful does to scaffold curriculum:
--Breaking courses into assignments (mini-lessons) -Gradually increasing the complexity throughout the course (geared towards absolute beginners) -Having students commit project intermittently so Mentors can view progress before students submit a completed project -Describing objectives in the unit/lesson intros
++ Breaking courses into assignments (mini-lessons)
++ Gradually increasing the complexity throughout the course (geared towards absolute beginners)
++ Having students commit project intermittently so Mentors can view progress before students submit a completed project
++ Describing objectives in the unit/lesson intros

 A few things you can do to scaffold curriculum:
--Send students a list of terms to know before they start a lesson -Relate new lessons/assignments to skills/concepts learned previously -Show students models or examples of what they will be building -Share follow-up readings or set an additional stretch goal with your students
++ Send students a list of terms to know before they start a lesson
++ Relate new lessons/assignments to skills/concepts learned previously
++ Show students models or examples of what they will be building
++ Share follow-up readings or set an additional stretch goal with your students

 **Code Tour**